Country selection

 • Information about the IP, including the ingredients, production processes, and quality standards

-• For pharmaco-chemical drugs, pharmaceutical drugs, traditional medicines: proof of compliance with Good Laboratory Practices (GLPs) for research institutions or proof of compliance with Good Manufacturing Practices (GMPs) (also referred to as good medicine production standards in Vietnam) for drug manufacturers
+• For pharmaco-chemical drugs, pharmaceutical drugs, traditional medicines: proof of compliance with Good Laboratory Practice (GLP) for research institutions or proof of compliance with Good Manufacturing Practice (GMP) for drug manufacturers

 • For vaccines: proof of compliance with quality testing requirements from national inspection agencies or ex-warehousing certificates for vaccine or biological batches